 Full text of poetry, drama and prose – includes more modern fiction (works published from 1477 to present)

 Below is a list of the key databases for literature.
-These provide more functionality than SEEKER and are particularly useful if you want to look at a range of materials on a specific author or look at a literary period or literary movement.
-LION will allow you to search all 3 databases at once.
+These provide more functionality than Library search and are particularly useful if you want to look at a range of materials on a specific author or look at a literary period or literary movement.

 an index of over 880,000 records of secondary sources - books, articles, critical editions of literary works, book reviews, essay collections and doctoral dissertations published worldwide.
 Part of LION (Literature Online)